mplessing/pimatic-ethboard/README.md

           "debug": false
     },

 Then you need to add a device in the `devices` section.
-Currently, only the following device type is supported:
+Currently, only the following device types are supported:

 * EthRelay: This type is able to switch a relay and display its current state.
+* EthAnalogSensor: This type is able to provide analog values with a resolution of 10bit

-As part of the device definition you need to provide the `deviceid`, which is the relay number on the board.
-You can also specify a `pulseTime`, where each increment counts as 100ms.
+As part of the device definition you need to provide the `deviceid`, which is the device number on the board.
+For relays you can also specify a `pulseTime`, where each increment counts as 100ms.
 If `pulseTime` expires the relay state will toggle back, while `pulseType` is one of ["none", "on", "off", "both"], what configures the states for which the pulseTimer will be activated.

     {
           "id": "ethrelay01",